Radiology Services in Bonham, Texas

-Radiology at TMC Bonham Hospital encompasses the area of medicine that uses X-rays, radioactive tracers and ultrasonic waves to detect, diagnose and guide treatment of numerous diseases and injuries.
-Developments in technology, computers and science are further advancing the capability to image inner body structures, tissues and organs.
+Radiology uses X-rays, radioactive tracers and ultrasonic waves to detect, diagnose and guide treatment of numerous diseases and injuries.
+Developments in technology, computers and science are further advancing the capability to take pictures of inner body structures, tissues and organs.

 Digital mammography differs from traditional mammography, which creates images on film, by capturing electronic images of the breast and transferring the images directly to a computer.
-The results images are clearer and sharper than film images, giving radiologists a greater opportunity to detect and evaluate small tumors and other abnormalities that may be present.
-To schedule an appointment, call 903-640-7377.
+The resulting images are clearer and sharper than film images.
+This gives radiologists a greater opportunity to detect and evaluate small tumors and other abnormalities that may be present.

-Computerized Tomography or CT is a medical imaging procedure that utilizes computer-processed X-rays to produce tomographic images or ‘slices’ of specific areas of the body.
+Computerized Tomography (CT) is a medical imaging procedure that uses computer-processed X-rays to produce tomographic images or ‘slices’ of specific areas of the body.
 These cross-sectional images are used for diagnostic and therapeutic purposes in various medical disciplines.

 Digital geometry processing is used to generate a three-dimensional image of the inside of an object from a large series of two-dimensional X-ray images taken around a single axis of rotation.
 Exams can be performed with or without IV or oral contrast.
-IV Contrast is an agent given in the vein that will helps the physician see the veins and arteries of a specific area.
-Oral Contrast is an liquid that you drink.
-The oral contrast fills the digestive track so it can be better viewed on the test.
+IV Contrast is an agent given in the vein.
+It will help the physician see the veins and arteries of a specific area.
+Oral Contrast is a liquid that you drink.
+The oral contrast fills the digestive tract so it can be better viewed on the test.

-Echocardiogram, often referred to as a cardiac echo or simply an echo, is a sonogram of the heart.
+An echocardiogram, or echo, is a sonogram of the heart.
 Echocardiography uses standard two-dimensional, three-dimensional and Doppler ultrasound to create images of the heart.
-Echocardiography has become routinely used in the diagnosis, management and follow-up of patients with any suspected or known heart diseases.
+It has become routinely used in the diagnosis, management and follow-up of patients with any suspected or known heart diseases.
 It is one of the most widely used diagnostic tests in cardiology.
 It can provide a wealth of helpful information, including the size and shape of the heart, pumping capacity and the location and extent of any tissue damage.

-An echocardiogram can also give physicians other estimates of heart function such as a calculation of the cardiac output, ejection fraction and diastolic function (how well the heart relaxes).
-The use of stress echocardiography may also help determine whether any chest pain or associated symptoms are related to heart disease.
-The biggest advantage to echocardiography is that it is noninvasive (doesn’t involve breaking the skin or entering body cavities) and has no known risks or side effects.
-Not only can an echocardiogram create ultrasound images of heart structures, but it can also produce accurate assessment of the blood flowing through the heart, using pulsed or continuous wave Doppler ultrasound.
-This allows assessment of both normal and abnormal blood flow through the heart.
+The biggest advantage to echocardiography is that it is noninvasive and has no known risks or side effects.
+Not only can an echocardiogram create ultrasound images of heart structures, but it can also produce accurate assessment of the blood flowing through the heart.
+This is done by using pulsed or continuous wave Doppler ultrasound.
+This enables the assessment of both normal and abnormal blood flow through the heart.
 Echocardiography was the first ultrasound subspecialty to use intravenous contrast.

 Fluoroscopy is an imaging technique that uses X-rays to obtain real-time moving images of the internal structures of a patient through the use of a fluoroscope.
 A fluoroscope consists of an X-ray source and fluorescent screen between which a patient is placed.
 However, modern fluoroscopes couple the screen to an X-ray image intensifier and CCD video camera allowing the images to be recorded and played on a monitor.